 - Pour eggs into frying pan, allowing them to set.
 Cook for approximately 1 minute.

-- Top with shrimp, scallion, spinach and grape tomatoes.
+- Top with shrimp, scallion, spinach, tomatoes and half of the cheese.

 - Eggs might bubble a little bit.
 Prick the bubble to promote even cooking.